aakanksha0806/aakanksha0806/README.md

 - ⚡ Fun fact: ...
 -->

-I am Aakanksha.
-Currently, I am a student of VIT and I am persuing BTech in computer science and engineering.
+I am Aakanksha Priya.
+I am a 2nd year student from VIT, Bhopal.
+I am persuing BTech in Computer Science and Engineering with specialization in Cyber Security and Digital Forensics.

-I know Python, HTML, CSS and basic JavaScript.
-I am learning C++ right now.
+I'm passionate about web development.
+I am also interested in cybersecurity and currently I am learning about web application security.